yjacquin/fast-mcp/docs/resources.md

 server.remove_resource("example/counter")
 ```

 ## Custom Resource Types

-You can create custom resource types by inheriting from `FastMcp::Resource` and implementing the required methods:
+You can create custom resource types by inheriting from `FastMcp::Resource` and implementing the required methods.
+Resources should be stateless and read from external sources:

 ```ruby
 # Custom resource type for weather data